-The Commission's working document rightly underlines on page 18 that 'a carbon price drop of \in 1 means a loss of total auction revenue for the entire phase 3 of around \in 9 billion'.
+The Commission's working document rightly underlines on page 18 that 'a carbon price drop of $\in 1$ means a loss of total auction revenue for the entire phase 3 of around $\in 9$ billion'.
 While the proposal will allow governments to increase their revenues significantly, the aggregated impact on European companies will logically be the opposite.

 For the aviation sector, the statement on page 10 that only 'some' aircraft operators would have a deficit of allowances is misleading.
-Indeed, AEA estimates that over the third trading period aircraft operators will have to acquire approximately 780,000,000 allowances from other sectors.
+Indeed, the Association of European Airlines estimates that over the third trading period aircraft operators will have to acquire approximately 780,000,000 allowances from other sectors.
 A \leq 1 increase in the average price would therefore raise the cost of EU ETS by an additional \leq 0.78 billion which, to put things in perspective, is more than the average annual net profit of European airlines (\leq 0.75 bn between 2007 and 2010).